 If they are available, encourage open blinds to let in natural light whenever possible.

-“While this design may be budget-friendly, it certainly isn’t conducive to productivity.
+“While this design may be budget-friendly, it certainly isn’t conducive to productivity or a productive environment.
 If the budget won’t allow everyone enclosed workspace, consider adding a few private work areas for people who work on tasks that require a lot of focus,“ Trim advised.

 Air quality is a design choice